-Actual verification activities are summarized in the repository as VerificationEvents.
-TestActivities represent the test steps and expected results used by a particular VerificationEvent.
-TestConfigurations identify the equipment and facilities needed for particularTestActivities.
+The programmatic entities that capture the verification effort are summarized in the repository as VerificationEvents.
+VerificationActivities represent the executable verification steps and expected results used by a particular VerificationEvent.
+TestConfigurations identify the equipment and facilities needed for particular VerificationActivities.
 A TestConfiguration identifies Components of the system and Links to the Components under test, support Components, as well as test equipment and test support software.
-As TestActivities are planned and conducted, the VerificationRequirement's Status attribute is updated in the repository.
+As VerificationActivities are planned and conducted, the VerificationRequirement's Status attribute is updated in the repository.
+A VerificationActivity may cause Risks or generate Concerns if the activity is anticipated or doesn't go as planned.